isi-nmr/NMR-JSON/README.md

 ```
-This project was supported by:
+# 🇪🇺
-- European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 813120 (INSPiRE-MED)
+This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 813120.

+Property rights belong to The Institute of Scientific Instruments of the Czech Academy of Sciences.

+Contact: amirshamaei@ISIBrno.Cz